talon-one/talon_one.js/docs/ManagementApi.md

 let apiInstance = new TalonOne.ManagementApi();
 let loyaltyProgramId = 56; // Number | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. let opts = {
-  'batchId': "batchId_example" // String | Filter results by loyalty card batch ID.
+  'batchId': "batchId_example", // String | Filter results by loyalty card batch ID.
+  'dateFormat': "dateFormat_example" // String | Determines the format of dates in the export document.
 };
 apiInstance.exportLoyaltyCards(loyaltyProgramId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);